Mark Gasnier: Return to rugby league

 It was announced in June 2010 that Gasnier was intending to return to rugby league following the expiration of his rugby union contract.
 This was confirmed when he signed a 4 1/2-year deal with former club St George Illawarra.

 Gasnier made his comeback for the Dragons against the Penrith Panthers but the Dragons lost 12–8.
 His second match however was more of a success, as he scored the match winning try for the Dragons as they defeated the South Sydney Rabbitohs 16–13.
 He went on to play for the Dragons' in the 2010 NRL Grand Final, scoring the first try of the match to help the joint-venture club beat the Sydney Roosters and claim its first premiership.

 Gasnier participated in the Dragons' 2011 World Club Challenge and Charity Shield wins.

 His good form led to him being selected to join the New South Wales team again for the 2011 State of Origin series.
 He played all three matches.

 On 14 July, he formally announced his retirement from professional rugby league.
 He finished his career in a semi-final clash at Suncorp Stadium against the Brisbane Broncos, with St. George Illawarra losing 13–12, after a Darren Lockyer field goal in extra time.
 He then went on to work as a commentator with Fox League.
+On 28 November 2024, it was announced that Gasnier had joined the Parramatta coaching staff.